trevorcook/envth/README.md

 To provide the `envth` input to our environments we defined overlays in our example `shell.nix` files.
-Instead of providing that overlay in each file, however, one can be supplied in the user's nixpkgs config file.
+Instead of providing that overlay in each file, one can be supplied in the user's nixpkgs config file.
 Doing so will add the `envth` attribute to `<nixpkgs>` any time it is invoked, and therefore make it available with `callPackages`.